whiskyechobravo/kerko/README.md

    app.config['KERKO_COMPOSER'] = Composer()
    ```

-   The `SECRET_KEY` variable is required for generating secure tokens in web
+   * `SECRET_KEY`: This variable is required for generating secure tokens in web
      forms.
-It should be a secure, random value and it really has to be secret.
-It
+It should have a secure, random value and it really has to be
-   is usually set in an environment variable rather than in Python code, to make
+     secret.
+It is usually set in an environment variable rather than in Python
-   sure it never ends up in a code repository.
-But here we're taking the minimal
+     code, to make sure it never ends up in a code repository.
+But here we're
-   route and thus are cutting some corners!
+     taking the minimal route and thus are cutting some corners!

-   The `KERKO_ZOTERO_API_KEY`, `KERKO_ZOTERO_LIBRARY_ID` and
+   * `KERKO_ZOTERO_API_KEY`, `KERKO_ZOTERO_LIBRARY_ID` and
-   `KERKO_ZOTERO_LIBRARY_TYPE` variables are required for Kerko to be able to
+     `KERKO_ZOTERO_LIBRARY_TYPE`: These variables are required for Kerko to be
-   access your Zotero library.
-See the **Configuration variables** section for
+     able to access your Zotero library.
+See the **Configuration variables**
-   details on how to properly set these variables.
+     section for details on how to properly set these variables.

-   The `KERKO_COMPOSER` variable, on the other hand, specifies key elements
+   * `KERKO_COMPOSER`: This variable specifies key elements needed by Kerko,
-   needed by Kerko, e.g., fields for display and search, facets for filtering.
+     e.g., fields for display and search, facets for filtering.
+These are
-   These are defined by instanciating the `Composer` class.
+     defined by instanciating the `Composer` class.
 Your application may
-   manipulate the resulting object at configuration time to add, remove or alter
+     manipulate the resulting object at configuration time to add, remove or
-   fields, facets, sort options or search scopes.
-See the **Kerko Recipes**
+     alter fields, facets, sort options or search scopes.
+See the **Kerko
-   section for some examples.
+     Recipes** section for some examples.

 3. Also configure the Flask-BabelEx and Bootstrap-Flask extensions: